albertomh/SqueezeCompass/README.md

 Serve from the `/web` directory with `ng serve`

-Build for hosting on GitHub pages with `ng build --prod --output-path dist`
+Build for hosting on GitHub pages with `npm run build`

 TODO: